 Durham University is inviting applications for Faculty of Arts & Humanities doctoral studentships.
 International and home/EU students can apply.

-The aim of the scholarship is to enable and encourage academically able students from any nationality.
+The aim of The grant is to enable and encourage academically able students from any nationality.

 Durham University is distinctive – a residential Collegiate university with long traditions and modern values.
 They seek the highest distinction in research and scholarship and are committed to excellence in all aspects of education and transmission of knowledge.

 The University accepts IELTS, TOEFL iBT, Cambridge Proficiency (CPE), Cambridge Advanced (CAE) and the Pearson Test of English (PTE) Academic as preferred English Language proficiency tests.

 - Course Level: Studentships are available to pursue doctoral degree programme.

 - Study Subject: Studentships are awarded within the Faculty of Arts & Humanities at Durham University.